ud-shankar/Chrome_extensions_automation/README.md

 1. First clone the repo to your local.
 2. Open your terminal and point to the location.
 3. Execute the command "pip install -r requirements.txt"
-4. Tests can be executed by pointing the location of your terminal to where the project is saved and with a simple command pytest -m {test cases mark}.
+4. Tests can be executed by pointing the location of your terminal to where the project is saved and with a simple command 'pytest'.